waleedd32/Google-clone-2.0/README.md

 ## Setup an Run

 - Clone this repository.
-- Setup Vercel(See below (For free Firebase hosting(deploy))
+- Setup Vercel(See below (For free Vercel hosting(deploy))
 - Create Google account (Get API key)
 - Install Dependencies.
-- After setup Firebase and installed Dependencies, you can run application
+- After setup Vercel and installed Dependencies, you can run application

 ### Vercel (this is just for deploying)

 - Visit [Vercel](https://vercel.com/login)
+  s

 ### Custom search API